hnben/AIDataAnalytics/README.md

 - API JavaScripts are under scripts folder

 **2. Routes all URLs and leverages a templating language using the Fat-Free framework.**
-- All routes are in the index.php and uses the Fat-Free Framework
+- All routes are in the index.php and uses the Fat-Free Framework.

 **3. Has a clearly defined database layer using PDO and prepared statements.**
-- Connection to the database and prepared statements are created within the accessDatabase.php, under the model folder
+- Connection to the database and prepared statements are created within the accessDatabase.php, under the model folder.

 **4. Data can be added and viewed.**
 - The user is able to add expenses and orders, which are then populated into the database.
 This is displayed on the overview page.